 Mini skeins are a huge thing in knitting.
-Whether you buy a collection of coordinating colors from an indie dyer, get a bunch of samples through a knitting subscription box or just have lots of oddballs left over from your own projects, these little bits of yarn are lovely to look at.
+Whether you buy a collection of coordinating colors from an indie dyer, get a bunch of samples through a knitting subscription box, or just have lots of oddballs leftover from your own projects, these little bits of yarn are lovely to look at.

 And that's as far as a lot of people get when it comes to mini skeins.
-They love looking at them and might be, in a way, inspired by them, but they're at a loss what to knit with mini skeins.
+They love looking at them and might be, in a way, inspired by them, but they're at a loss as to what to knit with mini skeins.

 What Are Mini Skeins?

 Just as it sounds, mini skeins are little lengths of yarn that include much less yardage than a traditional skein.
 The amount of yarn can vary from as little as 30 yards to as much as 100 or so—sample skeins picked up at trade shows and elsewhere can be even smaller.

 Knitters love them because they allow them to try a lot of different yarns (or several colors of the same yarn) without having to buy a huge yardage.
 It's like taking yarn on a test drive, and it can be a lot of fun to try knitting with a variety of types.

 More and more dyers are selling packs of mini skeins, whether in gradients to form an ombre look when knit in the same project to coordinating colors, rainbow colorways and more.